superpi15/hls_lab_finn/README.md

 We can observe that there is a gap between the two accuracy values (50% v.s.
 35.66%). <br/>
 So far, we are still trying to figure out what causes it. <br/>
+Few items we've investigated:
+* Trying different PE and SIMD combinations for different layers does not help.
+* Deploying to other FPGA (Ultra96v2) does not help.
+Thus it is less likely to be compatibility issue between FINN and FPGAs.
+* Using CNV_1W1A on Cifar100.
+There is no accuracy loss.
+Thus the problem could be now narrow down to VGG9.